 Jim: Yeah (laughs).

 John: The stakes are higher.
-It just harder, isn’t it?
+It just gets harder, doesn’t it?

-Jim: John, John has now entered the conversation (laughing).
-Oh, oh.
-What does that look like through the different ages and stages?
-Especially the teen years.
+Jim: Uh, uh, what does that look like through the different ages and stages, especially the teens years?

-Becky: You know, I, I… You have to be present enough to hear what’s going on.
-I remember our youngest daughter going to a party, you know, and, um, she was old enough to be driving.
-So she drove herself to the party and then parents, apparently weren’t home.
-And a bunch of guys came in with a keg of beer.
-And the next morning she told me, “Well, they brought in beer.”
-And I said, you know, again, watching my face to not act shocked (laughs).
+Becky: You know, I, I … You have to be present enough to hear what’s going on.
+I remember our youngest daughter going to a party, you know, and uh, she was old enough to be driving.
+So she drove herself to the party and then parents apparently weren’t home, and a bunch of guys came in with a keg of beer.
+And the next morning she told me, “Well, they brought in beer,” and I said, you know, again, watching my face to not act shocked, (laughs)-

 Jim: Right.